IdahoLabResearch/DualSPHysics-INL/README.md

 If the compilation is successful, an executable with the name defined in Makefile `EXECNAME` should appear in the folder defined in `EXECS_DIRECTORY`.

-### Quick start - run a test case
+## Quick start - run a test case
 Navigate to the folder `DualSPHysics-INL/examples/test_AOR`.
-Make sure the input file `test_AOR_Def.xml` exist.
+Make sure the input file `test_AOR_Def.xml` exists.
 This is a static angle of repose test case with a small amount of particles that can be computed very fast, but you can also try all other cases in the `/examples/` folder.

 Run pre_processing.sh: